Enhancing Retrieval-Augmented Large Language Models with Iterative Retrieval-Generation Synergy: Iterative Retrieval-Generation Synergy

 \paragraph{Re-ranker} A re-ranker, parametrized by $\mathbf{\phi}$, outputs the probability of a paragraph being relevant to a query; we denote the probability as $s_\mathbf{\phi}(q, d)$.

 \paragraph{Distillation} A re-ranker is typically better at capturing relevance between a query and a paragraph than a retriever.
 Therefore, we distill knowledge from a re-ranker to a retriever.
-To help the retriever better address the semantic gaps between a question and its supporting knowledge, we allow access to $y_1$ (i.e., the LLM output from the first iteration) for the re-ranker.
+To help the retriever better address the semantic gaps between a question and its supporting knowledge, we allow access to $y_1$ for the re-ranker (where $y_1$ is the LLM output from the first iteration).
 We optimize only the query encoder of the retriever using the following training objective:

 where $\text{KL}(\cdot, \cdot)$ denotes the KL divergence between two probabilistic distributions.